kevinychen/smoog/README.md

 smoog
 =====

-Easily encrypt some list of files in your git repository.
+Easily encrypt files in your git repository.

 ## Usage